Miguelp-rez/network-automation/lab08/README.md

 0. Encrypt and decrypt user credentials.
 1. Get the running configuration from all devices in the topology.
 2. Use multithreading to reduce the execution time of the script.
+3. Use thread pools to reduce the execution time of the script.

 ## Topology